N8-CIR-Bede/documentation/usage/index.rst

 display a QR code, which can then be imported into the app (e.g. select ``+`` to add an account and then *Scan a QR code* or *Other account* to scan the QR code).

-If you are unable to use an MFA app, for example if you do not have a mobile device, please contact `support <../faq/#faq-helpsupport>`__ for options.
+If you are unable to use MFA, for example because of accessibility reasons, please contact `support <../faq/#faq-helpsupport>`__ for options.

 **If you have lost your password or MFA token, please use EPCC's SAFE system to request a password reset for your Bede login account, which we normally aim to process within a working day.**